Tamothy/ember_practice/README.md

-# Super-rentals
+# Super Rentals

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+#### By Tam Nguyen

+## Description

+This project contains an exercise practicing Ember framework, incorporating routes and models for a rental application.

 ## Prerequisites